-5. Take a dried raisin/cranberries and place it in between all the koftas quickly.
+5. Take a dried raisin/cranberry and place it in between all the koftas quickly.

-6. Allow them to cook on one side for 3-4 minutes and then flip them and let them cook on the other side as well.
+6. Allow them to cook on one side for 3-4 minutes and then flip them.
+Cook them on the other side as well.

-7. Repeat the step till the entire batter is finished.
+7. Repeat the step until the batter is finished.

 8. In a kadhai, take a little oil and add in the cumin seeds till they start to crackle.

 9. Finely chop the onions and add them in the kadhai.
 Allow them to cook on low heat till they turn brown and cook properly.
 This might take 3-4 minutes.